CraftAcademyLabs/ca_course/atm_challenge/step_6_2.md

   # to a lower value then the original 1000
   subject.funds = 50
   # Then we set the `expected_output`
-  expected_output = { status: true, message: 'insufficient funds in ATM', date: Date.today }
+  expected_output = { status: false, message: 'insufficient funds in ATM', date: Date.today }
   # And prepare our assertion/expectation
   expect(subject.withdraw(100, account)).to eq expected_output
 end